Annabelle Lee: AAGPBL career

 Lee was allocated to the expansion Minneapolis Millerettes in 1944.
 "I was excited and scared all at the same time; I was thrilled to leave behind my $95-a-month bank clerk's position for an $85-a-week", she recalled in an interview.
 With the guidance of her father, Lee excelled at sports at a very early age.
 "To teach me pitching accuracy, he made me throw a baseball through a tire hung from a tree and then at a strike zone painted on an old mattress", she added.

 Using underhand fastball pitching in her first season, Lee posted an 11–14 record with a 2.43 ERA in 29 appearances, including her perfect game against the Kenosha Comets and the 9th-best ERA in the league.
 She allowed 96 runs, 39 of them unearned, and struck out 56 batters.
 The Millerettes, managed by Bubber Jonnard, compiled the worst mark of the league (45–72) and finished last in both halves of the season, 8½ games back of fifth place overall, 26½ out of first.

-"I was a junkball pitcher, but I had a great knuckleball", Lee confessed.
-In her debut season, she combined with Wiltze (20-16, 1.88 ERA) for 31 of the 45 victories of the helpless Millerettes.
-The team received some pretty good performances from Helen Callaghan, who hit .287 (2nd in the league) and Faye Dancer (.274, 44 extrabases), who became the first girl to hit two home runs in a single game and two grand slams in a regular season.
+According to Lee, "I was a junkball pitcher, but I had a great knuckleball".
+In her debut season, she combined with Wiltze (20–16, 1.88 ERA) for 31 of the 45 victories of the helpless Millerettes.
+The team received some pretty good performances from Helen Callaghan, who hit .287 (2nd in the league) and Faye Dancer (.274, 44 extra bases), who became the first girl to hit two home runs in a single game and two grand slams in a regular season.
 Playing their home games at Nicollet Park, the Millerettes could not compete with the local Minneapolis Millers.
 In addition, Minneapolis was far from the other five cities in the league, forcing the team to spend most of the season on the road.
 As a result, the team was replaced by the Fort Wayne Daisies in the 1945 season.

 In 1945 Fort Wayne inherited a few players from Minneapolis, including Helen Callaghan and her older sister Marge as well as Ruth Lessing, Betty Trezza, Dancer, Paire and Lee.
 With Bill Wambsganss at the helm, the Daisies went 62–47 and finished 4½ games behind the first place Rockford Peaches.
 Lee finished with a 13–16 mark despite a 1.56 ERA (6th in the league), though low run support remained a crucial issue.
 Helen Callaghan was one of the few bright spots in the team, winning the batting crown with a .295 average and tying with teammate Dancer for the league-lead in homers (3).
 Fort Wayne advanced to the playoffs and disposed of the Racine Belles in the first round, three to one games, but was beaten by the Rockford Peaches in the final best-of-seven series, four to one games.